-Congratulations to the co-winners of the 2016 Harry Levin Prize:
+Congratulations to the winner of the 2017 Harry Levin Prize:

 HOW TO NOMINATE A BOOK

 If you wish to nominate one or more titles for the 2018 Harry Levin Prize, please send a brief letter to that effect and a copy of the book to each member of the 2018 Harry Levin Prize Committee, including the ACLA Secretariat.
 PLEASE NOTE that no book previously nominated for either the Levin or the Wellek Prize may be re-nominated for either prize; a book may be nominated in either of its years of eligibility, but not in both years.
 Questions: email the Secretary-Treasurer, Alexander Beecroft.